 I don’t know if you’ve heard of it (sarcasm), but there’s this little site called Pinterest that’s all the rage.
 One of my favorite parts of Pinterest is how roughly 80% of the recipes featured on it tend to be something baked in a muffin tin.

 I imagine that there are kitchens in the world that are filled with nothing but muffin tins.
 Every recipe that comes out is round.
 I’m waiting for the food truck to show up.

 To be completely honest, I’m generally only a fan of cooking stuff in muffin tins if it actually makes your life easier.
 A lot of times I find the recipes to be more work than just cooking the real meal, even if they are cuter.

 But I am not immune to the pull of the muffin tin so I thought I’d try my hand at baking an entire breakfast in one: potatoes, bacon, eggs.
-The good news is that it worked.
+The good news is that it worked, these Breakfast Potato Cups are delicious.
 The bad news is that it is work.

 1) Peel and grate potatoes and submerge them in cold water for a minute to wash off extra starch.
 Drain potatoes and dry them well on a few paper towels.